gSchool/glearn-cli/README.md

 # learn-cli

-This is the command line interface for previewing and publishing curriculum on Learn.
+This is the command line interface for developing, previewing, and publishing curriculum on Learn.

 ## Installation with Homebrew